Injamam001/SQL_Data_Warehouse_Project/README.md

 ### 🛠️ Technologies Used:
 - **SQL Server**: Database management system for handling data.
+- **MySQL Workbench**: Used for developing and executing SQL-based ETL logic to load and manage data within the data warehouse.
-- **SQL Server Management Studio (SSMS)**: Used to create stored procedures for loading data into the warehouse.
+- **SQL Server Management Studio (SSMS)**: Used for developing and executing SQL-based ETL logic to load and manage data within the data warehouse.
 - **ETL (Extract, Transform, Load)**: Processes for data ingestion and transformation.
 - **Git**: Version control for managing the project.
 - **draw.io**: Used for creating architectural diagrams.